Nithiyasriramasamy/guidewire/README.md

 ---

-## 🚨 DEVTrails Economy: Surviving the Market Crash
-*A mathematically sound product means nothing if the startup goes bankrupt.
-Here is how GuardianGrid is managing our initial DC 100,000 capital in Phase 1:*

-1. **The Market Crash Protocol:** We are fully aware of the impending DC 8,000 Market Crash penalty.
-To protect our runway, we are immediately allocating capital to purchase the **Sabotage Shield (DC 3,000)**, resulting in a net capital save of DC 5,000.
-2. **Lean Customer Acquisition (CAC):** By utilizing a B2B2C embedded API model rather than a standalone B2C app, our marketing and user-acquisition burn rate drops to near-zero.
-3. **Phase 3 Strategic Investment:** We are reserving DC 8,000 for the "Architecture Review" in the Expertise Marketplace to ensure our Spring Boot backend secures a 5-star validation.

----

 ## 📚 What we learned
 We learned the massive architectural difference between building a standard CRUD application and building a resilient, asynchronous event-driven financial system.
 Ensuring that our Spring Boot backend could safely parse a "Severe Weather Alert" from our Python AI, verify the aggregator's rider list, and trigger a mock payment gateway—all while maintaining strict ACID compliance—deepened our understanding of enterprise backend design.